AnthonyQR/COMP8051-MegaMan-1-Recreation/README.md

 - Systems act on entities based on their components (ex.
 A movement system acts on entities with the transform & velocity components)

 50+ components and 30+ systems were created for this game.

+A deeper explanation of the engine's design & systems are included in the repository.